 on 4 January 2018 into Phyllidiella sp.
 01 Genus: Bergh, 1869 and into Phyllidiopsis burni.

 Brunckhorst, D.J.
 (1993) The systematics and phylogeny of Phyllidiid Nudibranchs (Doridoidea).

 Records of the Australian Museum, Supplement 16: 1 - 107.

 More information on Phyllidiella nigra are on Bill Rudman's Sea-Slug Forum!

 How to cite:

-Köhler, E. (2016), published 15 May 2016, Phyllidiella nigra (van Hasselt, 1824)
+Köhler, E. (2018), published 4 January 2018, Phyllidiella nigra (van Hasselt, 1824)

-available from http://www.Philippine-Sea-Slugs.com/Nudibranchia/Euctenidiacea/Phyllidiella_nigra.htm
+available from https://www.Philippine-Sea-Slugs.com/Nudibranchia/Euctenidiacea/Phyllidiella_nigra.htm